KalaitziVasiliki/BigQuery_processing/README.md

 _________________________________________
 Code Execution

-In order to run the code, please follow one of the alternatives given below:
+In order to run the code, please run the following commands: python [filename].py -opt1 [date_arghment_in YYYYMMDD_format]

-> Run manually the commands included in main.sh shell script.
-> OR
-> Submit main.sh shell script in your cmd.